r7kamura/restaurant/README.md

 # Restaurant
 Restaurant serves your data via auto-defined RESTful API on your rails application.
+All you have to do is to write config/restaurant.yml and create DB tables.

 ## Features
 * Auto-defined models